Jean Margéot

-Jean Margéot (3 February 1916 – 17 July 2009) was Mauritian Roman Catholic priest, bishop and cardinal.
+Jean Margéot (3 February 1916 – 17 July 2009) was a Mauritian Roman Catholic priest, bishop and cardinal.

 Education

 A native of Quatre-Bornes, Mauritius, Jean Margéot attended Collège Père Laval before attending the Royal College Curepipe.
 He travelled to Rome for further religious studies.
 Margéot was ordained a priest on 17 December 1938 at Basilica Saint-Jean-de-Latran in Rome.

 Priesthood in Mauritius

 He was consecrated as Bishop of the Diocese of Port-Louis on 4 May 1969 and served until 15 February, 1993.
 He was President of the Conférence Episcopale de l'Océan Indien from 1986–1989.

 Elevation to rank of Cardinal

 Margéot was named a cardinal by Pope John Paul II on 28 June 1988 becoming Cardinal-Priest of San Gabriele Arcangelo all'Acqua Traversa, the first cardinal from Mauritius.
 Following his death in 2009 at the age of 93, Margéot was lauded by Pope Benedict XVI in a public statement.